Bot-detector/bot-detector/README.md

 No, the plugin will grab the data for every player that renders on your screen passively.
 Manually flagging a player uploads the same data as the passive collection does, but tells us to pay more attention to that data when training our models.

 ## Does this replace manual in-game reporting?
-No, reporting players in-game sends a ton of data which we cannot collect directly to Jagex and we urge you to continue using that feature whenever you are confident someone is botting!
+No, reporting players in-game sends a ton of data which we cannot collect directly to Jagex, we urge you to continue using that feature whenever you are confident someone is botting!
 Also, please keep in mind that even if our plugin predicts a player as a bot, it does not mean it is true!
 Investigate the players yourself before making your decision to report.
 Please be kind to these players and do not falsely accuse or harrass them based upon a prediction that could be faulty.

 ## I checked myself with the Plugin and my Primary Prediction says I'm a bot!
 Will I get banned?
 No, at least, not by that alone.
 We take into account not only the Machine Learning's response but also review the names manually prior to sending to Jagex.
 All we send over are the names of suspected bot accounts and are treated no differently than any other user would whenever submitting leads to tipoff@jagex.com in Jagex's decision process.
 If you know you didn't bot, you have nothing to worry about.